Total orders realizable as the distances between two sets of points: Proof of Theorem

 where the indices are taken mod $d+1$.
 Then $O(X)$ is in the interior of $\conv(Y)$. \end{lem} \begin{proof} For simplicity during this proof, all indices are taken mod $d+1$.
 Also, assume that $O(X)$ is the origin so that the hyperplanes $M(x_i,x_j)$ pass through the origin.

 The hyperplanes $M(x_i,x_j)$ split $\R^d$ into several cones which may be identified in the following way.
 If $y\in \R^d$ is a point which does not lie in any of the hyperplanes $M(x_i,x_j)$, then we may assign to $y$ the permutation $\sigma = (n_0,n_1,\dots n_d)$ that represents the order in which the distances from $y$ to the points $x_{n_i}$ appear.
-In other words, $\|y-x_{n_0}\|<\dots<\|y-x_{n_d}\|$.
-Every $y$ in a given cone is assigned the same permutation, and points in different cones are assigned different permutations, so we may identify each cone by the permutation that any of its points is assigned.
+In other words, $\norm{y-x_{n_0}}<\dots<\norm{y-x_{n_d}}$.
+Every $y$ in a given cone is assigned the same permutation, and points in distinct cones are assigned distinct permutations, so we may identify each cone by the permutation assigned to any of its points.